 Pre-K and Kindergarten (4 to 5 years old)

-• When books follow a repetitive sequence or rhyming pattern, pause and ask your child to use the predictability and picture cues to complete the word or sentence.
+- Ask your child to use predictability and picture cues to complete words or sentences.

 Here are three of our favorites: